szyminson/simple-website/README.md

 # Simple Website
-This project's goal is to create an easy in implementation and simple micro-framework with blade theme support and text files based content management.
+This project's goal is to create an easy in implementation and simple micro-enigne with blade theme support and text files based content management.
 ## Table of Contents <!-- omit in toc -->
 - [Simple Website](#simple-website)
 	- [Dependencies](#dependencies)